civicrm/civicrm-dev-docs/docs/tools/git.md

 ### Choosing a base branch {:#base-branch}

-When create a new branch, you should explicitly declare a starting point.
+When creating a new branch, you should explicitly declare a starting point.

-__TODO__
+Most of the time, your base branch should be `master`.
+However, CiviCRM core keeps two main branches under active development: `master` (for the latest version), *and* another branch for the current LTS release (as listed on [civicrm.org/download](https://civicrm.org/download)).
+For example, if you have a client running the LTS version (e.g. `4.6`) then any changes you make to `master` will not affect this client until they do a major upgrade.
+In this case you may wish to "backport" a change to the LTS version and choose the `4.6` branch as your base branch.

 ### Committing {:#committing}